 On-Prem RAG Readiness Checklist

-Use this checklist before approving an on-prem RAG build.
+Use this checklist before approving an on-prem, private, hybrid, sovereign, or air-gapped RAG build.

 Keep this in mind

-On-prem RAG can be the right choice for sensitive work, but it should never be treated as a simple deployment toggle.
+On-prem RAG can be the right choice for sensitive government and enterprise work, but it should be treated as a governed system rather than a hosting preference.

-The teams that succeed plan data movement, quality, and operations together.
+The teams that succeed make data movement, permission enforcement, retrieval quality, model access, auditability, and operational ownership explicit before launch.

 Work With MythyaVerse